Plan Review Checklist

 - Are there significant unrealized capital gains in non-reg accounts?

-- Is there money in a non-reg and room in registered accounts (e.g., TFSA (personal or spouse))?
+- Is there money in a non-reg account and room in registered accounts (e.g., TFSA (personal or spouse))?

 - Are there material differences in the rate of return assumptions between accounts or registration types?